-Daycare - Students that go to a daycare afterschool, report to the cafeteria and wait until they are picked up.
+Daycare - Students that go to a daycare afterschool, report to the gym and wait until they are picked up.

-Extended Day - These students report to the commons area and once all extended day students arrive, they move to the cafeteria.
+Extended Day - These students report to gym and once all car riders left the cafeteria, they move to that area for their program.